bowman2001/hugo-mod-katex/README.md

 # hugo-mod-katex

 Render LaTeX in Markdown content without too much of a hassle.
-This module implements some good practices for the LaTeX renderer [KaTeX](https://katex.org).
-They have been around for a while in the Hugo community.

-KaTeX is a Javascript library by [Emily Eisenberg](https://github.com/xymostech) and [Sophie Alpert](https://sophiebits.com/) that is loaded on demand with the templates of this module.
+KaTeX is a Javascript library by [Emily Eisenberg](https://github.com/xymostech) and [Sophie Alpert](https://sophiebits.com/) that is loaded on demand.

-There are two strategies to include the library: fetch it from the **public CDN** or **self-served**.

-At the moment the module is self-serving.
-Only WOFF and WOFF2 fonts are included because TTF seems outdated to me.
+The module includes the necessary Javascript and font files (WOFF and WOFF2) for self-hosting.

 ## Syntax